fabulous-dev/Fabulous.Avalonia/src/Fabulous.Avalonia.ColorPicker/README.md

 ﻿## ColorPicker for Fabulous.Avalonia

 The ColorPicker control is a cross-platform view for selecting, previewing, and editing colors in a Fabulous.Avalonia app.
-It is based on the Avalonia ColorPicker
+It is based on the Avalonia .
+See the [Avalonia documentation]

 ### How to use
 - Add the `Fabulous.Avalonia.ColorPicker` package to your project.